Q: What if I don’t like some of my courses (or when they meet)?

 Q: Why don’t I have any math or science courses?

 A: Students were only enrolled in math or science courses in their first term if required by their major.
 Not all students are required to take math or science courses during their first term.
-If a student thinks they should be taking math, they should call us on an Advising Wednesday in August (August 1, 8, and 15), or change during their Welcome Weekend Academic Advising session.
+If a student thinks they should be taking math, they should contact the Advising Office at firstname.lastname@example.org, or make a change during the Welcome Weekend Academic Advising session.

 Q: How do I change my major?